wavefrontHQ/wavefront-sdk-doc-sources/common/metrics.md

 The `WavefrontTracer` derives the RED metrics from your spans automatically, with no additional configuration or instrumentation on your part.
 To visualize the out-of-the-box metrics and histograms in the default Wavefront Service Dashboard:

-1. Select **Applications -> Service Dashboard** in the Wavefront taskbar.
+1. Select **Applications > Service Dashboard** in the Wavefront taskbar.
 1. Use the filters to find your application and its services.

 The Service Dashboard displays the derived RED metrics for a service in these auto-generated charts: Request Rate, Error Rate, Duration (P95), Top Requests, Top Failed Requests, and Slowest Requests.

-The following table shows the name and type of the RED metrics that the Wavefront Tracer derives from your spans:
+The following table shows the name and type of the RED metrics that the WavefrontTracer derives from your spans:

 | Metric Name       | Metric Type | Description       |
 | ----------------- | ----------- | ----------------- |